microsoft/Windows-IoT-Samples/SerialUART/CPP/README.md

 When the SerialSample app launches, it looks for all the serial devices that are connected to the device.
 The device ids of all the serial devices found connected to the device will be listed in the top ListBox of the SerialSample app window.

-Select and connect to a serial device on the PC and UpBoard by doing the following:
+Select and connect to a serial device on the PC and UP Board by doing the following:

 1. Select the desired serial device by clicking on the device ID string in the top ListBox next to "Select Device:".

 	* On the PC, the device ID for the USB-to-TTL cable connected in this example begins with '\\?\USB#VID_067B'.

-	* On the UpBoard, if using the USB-to-TTL adapter module, select the device ID that begins with **\\?\USB#**.
+	* On the UP Board, if using the USB-to-TTL adapter module, select the device ID that begins with **\\?\USB#**.
 For the USB-to-TTL module used in this example, the device ID should begin with '\\?\USB#VID_10C4'.

 2. Click 'Connect'.